mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 And also like if you have any other like specific questions here, You know, welcome to and tag me and I will try to respond to it.
 **Michaela:** [00:49:35] Okay.
 Thank you so much.
 So enjoy the rest of your day.
-I'm here.
-Thank you so much for joining my show.
+Amir, thank you so much for joining my show.
 **Amir:** [00:49:41] Thank you for having me.
 It was a pleasure.
 Yeah.
-Yeah.
 **Michaela:** [00:49:45] Thank you.Bye bye.
 I hope you enjoyed another episode of software engineering unlocked podcast.
 Don't forget to subscribe.
-And I talk to you again in two weeks.
+And I talk'll to you again in two weeks.
 Bye.